 - Whole school INSET on enhancement of quality of Wave 1 teaching

-- Training of Newly Qualified Teachers – 2-3 skills clinics a year
+- Training of Newly Qualified Teachers – skills clinics

-- Celebrating diversity - through display, assembly presentations (Roma Month, Refugee Month, Black History Month)
+- Celebrating diversity - through display, assembly presentations (Roma Month, Refugee Month, Black History Month), Parkstock

 - Promoting multilingualism – students who speak an/more additional languages are selected and coached to sit a GCSE in various community languages by the end of Year 10

-- Providing differentiation resources – students and staff have access to bilingual dictionaries.
+- Providing differentiated resources – students and staff have access to bilingual dictionaries.
 EMA staff are equipped with electronic tablets used for instant translations/visual clarification of lesson content when carrying out support.
-Additionally, pupils have access to computers in their EAL lessons to enhance their E-learning too
+The team also provides differentiated/translated assessment papers across subjects

 Admission and assessment of EAL new arrivals